mvboven/cmv-serology/README.md

 6-Output of the MCMC output of the transmission model analyses ('scenario1.csv' and 'scenario2.csv').
 See the Mathematica program details.

 7-A directory with a Python/STAN model for alternative analyses of the data using the transmission model.
-The code is musch faster than the Mathematica code and yields identical results, but is formally an approximation to the exact analyses in the Mathematica program.
+The code is formally an approximation but much faster than the Mathematica program and yields identical results.
 [TO BE COMPLETED]